 A medieval gargoyle could be located in different places along the wall in addition to being located on the edge of the roof.
 A medieval French legend traces the mythical origins of the gargoyles.
 According to the legend, St. Romanus, the bishop of Rouen, saved the inhabitants of the city from a fire-breathing dragon monster who was known as Gargouille.

-The creature was captured, brought back to Rouen and burned.
-However, its head and neck did not burn because of being accustomed to fire breathing dragon.
+The creature was captured, brought back to Rouen, and burned.
+However, its head and neck did not burn because of being accustomed to the fire-breathing dragons.

 Thus the head and the neck were mounted on the wall of a church in order to ward off evils.
 Various creatures could be used as gargoyles although perhaps the most common ones were birds with grotesque bodies and faces.

-With the passage of time, the features and construction of these gargoyles became increasingly elaborate and intricate and thus actual purpose of water-drainage became secondary.
-As the medieval French legend suggested, warding off the evil also remained one of the reasons.
+With the passage of time, the features and construction of these gargoyles became increasingly elaborate and intricate and thus the actual purpose of water drainage became secondary.
+As the medieval French legend suggested, warding off evil also remained one of the reasons.

-The main inspiration of the gargoyles, as already explained, was taken from the early medieval French legend.
-However, with the passage of times, dragons did not remain the only figures used as gargoyles.
+The main inspiration for the gargoyles, as already explained, was taken from early medieval French legend.
+However, with the passage of time, dragons did not remain the only figures used as gargoyles.
 Instead, a variety of grotesque figures could successfully serve the purpose.

-Medieval gargoyles had a central importance in the construction of medieval churches and cathedrals and served as a kind of religious symbolism that was so common during the medieval times.
+Medieval gargoyles had central importance in the construction of medieval churches and cathedrals and served as a kind of religious symbolism that was so common during medieval times.

-Shapes of animals were used as gargoyles even during the ancient times.
-For instance, it was common to use lion-heads as gargoyles in ancient Egypt.
-However, during the medieval times in Europe, the scope and purpose of the shapes was expanded and it became an art form.
+Shapes of animals were used as gargoyles even during ancient times.
+For instance, it was common to use lion heads as gargoyles in ancient Egypt.
+However, during the medieval times in Europe, the scope and purpose of the shapes were expanded and it became an art form.